rosen-bridge/utils/packages/tx-pot/README.md

 #### `isTxValid`

 This function checks if a transaction is still valid and can be sent to the network.
 For example, in UTxO-based blockchains, it should check if the input UTxOs are valid and still unspent.
-Also in Account-based blockchains, state of the account (e.g. `nonce` in Ethereum) should be checked.
+Also in Account-based blockchains, the state of the account (e.g. `nonce` in Ethereum) should be checked.

 > ```ts
 > @param serializedTx <string> the serialized transaction